What Is The Minimum Sentences For A Paragraph

 • Supporting Sentences: These sentences provide evidence, examples, explanations, or anecdotes that support the topic sentence.
 They flesh out the main idea and convince the reader of its validity.

 • Concluding Sentence (Optional): While not always necessary, a concluding sentence can summarize the main point of the paragraph or provide a transition to the next paragraph.
-It helps to tie up loose ends and ensure that the paragraph feels complete.
+It helps to tie up loose ends and confirm that the paragraph feels complete.

 • Unity: All sentences within a paragraph should relate to the main idea expressed in the topic sentence.
 Avoid introducing unrelated information or tangents that could distract the reader.